kb-dk/cultural-heritage-data-guides-Python/_sources/intro.md

 This site contains guides in the form of Python scripts that you can use to programmatically explore datasets that are made from the Royal Danish Library's digital collections.
 [If you are more familiar with R you can find R scripts on another page.](https://github.com/kb-dk/cultural-heritage-data-guides-R)

+To read more about the Royal Danish Library's digital cultural heritage materials and open datasets, [click here to go to Cultural Heritage as Data and Datasets](https://www.kb.dk/services/kulturarv-til-forskning-og-studier/kulturarv-som-data-og-datasaet).

 ## Guides